 As with many of the other reported applications of CBD, there is a large amount of anecdotal evidence that suggests it may help relieve symptoms of MS. There are an increasing number of MS patients who have turned to medical marijuana, which contains cannabinoids such as CBD, and claim its efficacy in improving mobility and pain relief.

 In addition, there is also evidence that suggests cannabinoids can slow down the progression of diseases and may have neuroprotective properties.
 However, it must be noted that these findings have only been supported by preclinical trials thus far.
 To bolster this claim of CBD’s neuroprotective properties, one piece of very suggestive evidence lies in the US government’s patent 6,630,507 from the year 2003 titled, “Cannabinoids as antioxidants and neuroprotectants”.
-The patents claims cannabinoids such as CBD have the proven ability to reduce neurological damage caused by neurodegenerative diseases such as MS.
+The patent claims cannabinoids such as CBD have the proven ability to reduce neurological damage caused by neurodegenerative diseases such as MS.

-If you curious about CBD or health-related matters in general, do not hesitate to contact us through the site chat feature located on the bottom right of the webpage.
+If you are curious about CBD or health-related matters in general, do not hesitate to contact us through the site chat feature located on the bottom right of the webpage.

 Before you go, just remember:

-● Multiple Sclerosis varies in severity from patient to patient, some suffer only minor symptoms while others are wheelchair-bound
+● Multiple Sclerosis varies in severity from patient to patient: some suffer only minor symptoms while others are wheelchair-bound

 ● While CBD is sourced from Canabis sativa L plant, it is possible to remove any traces of THC